WovenCollab/OpenDAPI/docs/usage/index.md

 Check out [Woven](https://wovencollab.com) for a hosted DAPI server.
 Sign up to get your API key for this Github Action.
 Woven provides AI-powered suggestions for your DAPIs at development time, and helps document and classify your datasets.

+To use this action,
+1. In your Github settings, allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under Actions > General > Workflow permissions.
+For repositories belonging to an organization, this setting can be managed by admins in organization settings under Actions > General > Workflow permissions.
-To use this action, add the following to your repo's `.github/workflows/opendapi_ci.yml` file:
+2. Then, add the following to your repo's `.github/workflows/opendapi_ci.yml` file:

 ```yaml